vmware-workloads/ansible-windows-mssql-cluster/README.md

 ### 2. Image Prep

+Broadly, the steps to prepare the image are as follows:

-- Upload image to VC.
+* Upload image to VC.
 Create a new VM & Power on.
-- Launch a Remote Console to the VM
+* Launch a Remote Console to the VM
+* Ensure the user 'Administrator' is enabled and a password is set
-- Enable remote desktop
+* Enable remote desktop
-- Install Cloudbase Cloud-Init:
+* Install Cloudbase Cloud-Init:

-  * Download from here:
+  * Download from here: <br>
                   https://github.com/cloudbase/cloudbase-init?src=so_5703fb3d92c20&cid=70134000001M5td

-  * Follow the specific instructions as below, update the config files, but DO NOT run sysprep https://docs.vmware.com/en/VMware-Aria-Automation/8.17/Using-Automation-Assembler/GUID-6A17EBEA-F9C3-486F-81DD-210EA065E92F.html
+  * Follow the specific instructions as below, update the config files, but **DO NOT** run sysprep: <br>
+                   https://docs.vmware.com/en/VMware-Aria-Automation/8.17/Using-Automation-Assembler/GUID-6A17EBEA-F9C3-486F-81DD-210EA065E92F.html

-- Install and configure OpenSSH, inserting the public key of the linux jump-server
+* Install and configure OpenSSH, inserting the public key of the Linux jump-server, as below:

 ``` powershell
 # install openssh